A Probabilistic Scheme for Fully Nonlinear Nonlocal Parabolic PDEs with singular L\'evy measures: Preliminaries and features for nonlocal PDE's

 Following the same idea as in \cite{ftw}, one can obtain the following immature scheme. \be v^{h}(T,.)=g &\mbox{and}& v^{h}(t_i,x)=\TT_{h}[v^{h}](t_i,x), \ee where for every function $\psi:\R_+\times\R^d\longrightarrow\R$ with exponential growth: \be \TT_{h}[\psi](t,x)\!\!\!\!\!&:=&\!\!\!\!\!\E\left[\psi\left(t+h,\hat X_h^{t,x}\right)\right] +hF_{h}\left(t,x,\Dc_h\psi,\psi(t+h,\cdot)\right),\\ \nonumber&&~\Dc_h\psi:=\left(\Dc_h^0\psi,\Dc_h^1\psi,\Dc_h^2\psi\right), \ee where \be \Dc_h^k\psi(t,x) &:=& \E\left[\psi(t+h,\hat X^{t,x,\kappa}_h)H^h_k(t,x)\right], k=0,1,2, \ee where \b* H^h_0=1, &H^h_1=\left({\sigma^{\rm T}}\right)^{-1}\;\Frac{W_h}{h},& H^h_2=\left({\sigma^{\rm T}}\right)^{-1}\;\frac{W_hW^{\rm T}_h-h\mathbf{I}_d}{h^2}\;\sigma^{-1}. \e* The details of approximation of derivatives with \reff{hermit} can be found in Lemma 2.1 in \cite{ftw}.

-We intend to extend the result of \cite{ftw} to the non--local case.
+We intend to extend the result of \cite{ftw} to the nonlocal case.
 First observe that there is an obvious extension which could be done immediately by adding the following assumptions to Assumption {\bf F} in \cite{ftw}, i.e.

 \no {\bf Assumption F}\quad {\it {\rm (i)} The nonlinearity $F$ is Lipschitz-continuous with respect to $(x,r,p,\gamma,\psi)$ uniformly in $t$, and $|F(\cdot,\cdot,0,0,0,0)|_\infty<\infty$; \\ {\rm (ii)} $F$ is elliptic and dominated by the diffusion of the linear operator $\Lc^X$, i.e. \be \nb_{\!\!\gamma} F\le a~&\mbox{on}&~\R^d\times\R\times\R^d\times\S_d\times\C_d; \ee {\rm (iii)} $F_p\in{\rm Image}(F_\gamma)$ and $\big|F_p^\text{T}F_\gamma^{-}F_p\big|_\infty<+\infty$. }